zkxs/neos-mod-list/README.md

 - [NoHeadMenuDash](https://github.com/art0007i/NoHeadMenuDash) - Removes the gesture that opens the dash when you press the menu button near your head
 - [NoEscape](https://github.com/zkxs/NoEscape) - Removes the emergency respawn gesture
 - [InspectorScroll](https://github.com/art0007i/InspectorScroll) - Allows you to scroll UIX panels (including inspectors) using the thumbstick / touchpad
+- [DesktopToolShortcutRemapper](https://github.com/zkxs/NeosDesktopToolShortcutRemapper) - Remaps `5` on desktop from ShapeTip to ComponentCloneTip

 ## Misc
 - [VoiceVolumeOverride](https://github.com/zkxs/VoiceVolumeOverride) - Lets you adjust your microphone volume in-game